wxsd-sales/wx1-ic-lab-2025/07-connectflow-03-ic.md

 > **Note:** Node numbers may be different.

-- For the **Sample Body**, you can use the response body you got with curl, ot use the Test option of the http request node
+- For the **Sample Body**, you can use the response body you got with curl, ot use the 'Test' option of the http request node

     Here you have on example that you can copy and paste:
+        ```
         {
             "host": [
                 {